 We sit somewhere in the middle of the “Scala as a worse Haskell” and “Scala as a better Java” spectrum.
 We love

-functional programming and we do make use of libraries like
+functional programming and make use of libraries like

 pragmatic stance on purity and have to play nice with the Hadoop and Spark ecosystems.

 Here are some highlights of the major backend components:

-ingestion: spark jobs that ingest supplier data and store it in the data lake and puddles (Apache Iceberg).
+ingestion: Lambdas and Spark jobs that ingest supplier data and store it in our Apache Iceberg-backed "lakehouse".

-- We handle massive amounts of data: the miscellaneous S3 buckets we own contain in excess of 300TB of data.
+- We handle a decent amount of data: our miscellaneous S3 buckets contain in excess of 2PB of data.

-- Our scheduled (spark) jobs are mostly executing on EMR and triggered by Jenkins.
+- Our scheduled (Spark) jobs are mostly executing on EMR and triggered by Jenkins.

 - Being a small team, we think twice before rolling out custom infra that we need to monitor and maintain.

 It is also worth taking a look at our Dev Workstation Setup Guide which gives more information on the tools that we work with.